ezsystems/commerce-documentation/docs/guide/erp_integration/checkout_order/failed_order_process/failed_order_process.md

 Orders with the state `ordered_failed` are considered to be queued.

 The number of failed tries is stored in the basket's `$erpFailCounter` attribute.
-The maximum allowed number of tries is configured using `siso_checkout.default.max_failed_order`
+The maximum allowed number of tries is configured using `siso_checkout.default.max_failed_order`.

 Only basket objects with the states `payed` and `ordered_failed` are expected to be transmitted as order and can be processed as a failed order.
 If the given basket object has a different state, a `RuntimeException` is thrown.